rahulknns/simple_serial/README.md

 # About:
-* This project aims to provide a simple pyserial like interface for serial communication with a microcontroller.
+* This project aims to provide a simple   interface for serial communication with a microcontroller.
 Currently, Only Linux is supported.